CompliSpace/complispace.github.com/_posts/2011-03-14-March-Updates-Addendum.markdown

 </div>
 <div style="padding-left: 115px">
 <p>
-It is highly recommended that Internet Explorer user upgrade to a web browser that complies better with modern web standards.
+It is highly recommended that Internet Explorer users upgrade to a web browser that complies better with modern web standards.
 A list of browsers can be found at the <a href="http://alternativebrowseralliance.com/browsers.html">Alternative